curvegrid/go-ethereum-wiki/Setting-up-private-network-or-local-cluster.md

 ## Private network

 An ethereum network is a private network if the nodes are not connected to the main network nodes.
-So in this context private only means reserved or isolated, rather than protected or secure.
-Since connections are valid only if peers have identical protocol version and network id, you can effectively isolate your network by setting either of these to a non-canonical value.
+In this context private only means reserved or isolated, rather than protected or secure.
+Since connections between nodes are valid only if peers have identical protocol version and network id, you can effectively isolate your network by setting either of these to a non default value.
 We recommend using the semantic `networkid` command line option for this.
-Its argument is an integer, the canonical network has id 0 (the default).
-And also allows you to work or mine on the same database as the live network.
+Its argument is an integer, the main network has id 1 (the default).
+So if you supply your own custom network id which is different than the main network your nodes will not connect to other nodes and form a private network.

 ## Monitoring your nodes